FrankenTuples.jl

 These are some additional ways to use FrankenTuples.
 The most interesting of these is perhaps hasmethod, which permits looking for methods that have particular keyword arguments.
 This is not currently possible with the generic method in Base.

-hasmethod(f::Function, ft::Type{<:FrankenTuple})
+hasmethod(f, ft::Type{<:FrankenTuple})

 Determine whether the function f has a method with positional argument types matching those in the unnamed portion of ft and with keyword arguments named in accordance with those in the named portion of ft.